 CTRA's support minimizes physicians’ time requirement, allowing them to concentrate on patient care and clinical research instead of extensive paperwork.

 Getting Started in Clinical Trials

 The CTRA provides several avenues for clinicians to become involved in trials.

-When deciding whether you’d like to become involved with clinical trials, speak with other doctors who are doing them.
-Currently, there are more than 88,327 trials in 172 countries listed on the US government registry clinicaltrials.gov.
-A large percentage of the US trials are carried out by doctors in office-based practices.
+When deciding whether you would like to become involved with clinical trials, speak with other doctors who are doing them.
 The CTRAcan put you in touch with local clinicians who have conducted trials if you would like to ask them questions.

 In addition, the CTRA offers local, industry-standard training for physicians interested in conducting clinical trials to become certified.

 - Contact CTRA about your interest in clinical trials.
 We will meet with you to discuss your areas of interest and survey the pipeline of trials to determine which trials might be appropriate.
 We can be reached at 937-245-7817 or email@example.com.